 Psychometric Testing

-Clinical psychologists, Jessica Taylor, Jessica Chung-Beilharz ,Heidi Brummert Lennings and Janice Tang and Psychologist Cassandra Thompson, offer psychometric testing for children age 6 years and up, adolescents and adults.
-They have extensive experience working clinically with children and families, adolescents and adults, and have particular interest and experience in psychometric testing.
+Clinical psychologists, Jessica Taylor, Jessica Chung-Beilharz, Heidi Brummert Lennings, Janice Tang and Cassandra Thompson, offer psychometric testing for children age 6 years and older, adolescents and adults.
+They have extensive clinical experience working with children, families, adolescents, and adults, as well as a particular interest and expertise in psychometric assessment.

 IQ and academic testing can provide important information about an individual's cognitive strengths and weaknesses, academic needs, and preferred learning style.
 This can assist the individual in making educational choices and implementing strategies to ensure that their learning style is appropriately supported.